mariusz-schimke/GiGraph/README.md

 (
     edge =>
     {
-        // set attributes (they affect all edges of this sequence) edge.Attributes.Color = Color.Red;
+        // attributes specified here affect all edges in this sequence edge.Color = Color.Red;
     },
     "Foo",
     new DotSubgraphEndpoint("Bar", "Baz", "Qux"),